Creophilus maxillosus: Habitat and geography

 These beetles can be found in woods and wherever carrion is found, usually from the spring to autumn months.
 These active beetles fly swiftly or run rapidly over the ground with the tip of the abdomen raised like a scorpion's stinger.

 Generally, C. maxillosus are found throughout the eastern U.S. in the fall and spring, but can also be found in the summer.
 They are usually in wooded habitats such as forest leaf litter, decaying plant material (including fruit), and under dead tree bark.
 They can also be found in carrion, dung, under stones or rocks, and in fresh water areas in washed-up brown algae.

 Defense

 Creophilus maxillosus has abdominal defensive glands used to secrete a mixture of substances that act as an irritant to predators.
 These glands are located beneath the abdominal tergites.
 When threatened or disturbed, the beetle revolves its abdomen and touches abdominal tip to offender to wipe the glands.
 Ants (Formica exsectoides) are a common offender and have portrayed that this defense takes place.
-The ants are shown to be repelled by the four major components of secretion (isoamyl acetate, iridodial, E-8-oxocitronellyl acetate, and dihydroneptalactone).
+The ants are shown to be repelled by the four major components of secretion (isoamyl acetate, iridodial, E-8-oxocitronellyl acetate, and dihydronepetalactone).
 Dihydroneptalactone is the main principal ingredient of chemical defense.